Weatherfield: Turner's Joinery

 Turner's Joinery is built under the viaduct archway that originally connected Coronation Street with Jubilee Terrace.
 It is not much mentioned recently.
 When Nick Tilsley (Ben Price) decides to build the bistro, he buys half of Turner's Joinery.
 There is, though, still part of Turner's under the viaduct, standing behind a double door not seen much because it is behind the corner shop.
 A large glass window was placed here sometime in the 1990s, which is smashed by Maya Sharma (Sasha Behar) in a car accident.

 Weatherfield Garden Centre

 Weatherfield Garden Centre is first seen on 3 July 2014, as the workplace of burglar Michael Rodwell (Les Dennis).
 It is visited by David Platt (Jack P. Shepherd), his wife Kylie (Paula Lane) and his stepson Max Turner (Harry McDermott).
 David and Kylie confront Michael but then Max disappears.
 They find a worried Max locked inside a shed.
-Kylie immediately breaks the shed door to rescue Max and Michael claims it was him so that Kylie won't be in trouble with his boss.
+Kylie immediately breaks the shed door to rescue Max and Michael claims it was him so that Kylie would not be in trouble with his boss.
 Michael is later dismissed from the garden centre and Gail McIntyre (Helen Worth) finds him a job at StreetCars.